-On 16 March 2016, it was announced in State Parliament that if one or both of the current regional IRD proposals do not go ahead, the government may go back to the market to seek expressions of interest for the available regional licences.
+On 16 March 2016, it was announced in State Parliament that if one or both of the current regional IRD proposals do not go ahead, the Queensland Government may go back to the market to seek expressions of interest for the available regional licences.
 That decision is yet to be made.

 Benefits of an Integrated Resort Development

 Integrated Resort Developments offer outstanding opportunities for Queensland to enhance its tourism offerings.
 Such developments can support major events and reinvigorate key locations across the state for entertainment and recreation to both locals and visitors alike.

 In Queensland, tourism contributes $23 billion to the state's economy and supports over 230,000 jobs.

 The Queensland Government is committed to supporting the growth of the tourism sector.

 Integrated Resort Developments can help achieve this goal by contributing to increased international tourism and boosting the state's economy through tourism and construction.